akshayverma5122/Kubernetes/cka/03-Scheduling/03-Taints-and-Tolerations.md

 # Taints and Tolerations

-In this section, we will take a look at taints and tolerations.
-- Pod to node relationship and how you can restrict what pods are placed on what nodes.

-#### Taints and Tolerations are used to set restrictions on what pods can be scheduled on a node.
-- Only pods which are tolerant to the particular taint on a node will get scheduled on that node.
+Node affinity is a property of Pods that attracts them to a set of nodes (either as a preference or a hard requirement).
+Taints are the opposite -- they allow a node to repel a set of pods.

+Tolerations are applied to pods.
+Tolerations allow the scheduler to schedule pods with matching taints.
+Tolerations allow scheduling but don't guarantee scheduling: the scheduler also evaluates other parameters as part of its function.

+Taints and tolerations work together to ensure that pods are not scheduled onto inappropriate nodes.
+One or more taints are applied to a node; this marks that the node should not accept any pods that do not tolerate the taints.

 ## Taints
-- Use **`kubectl taint nodes`** command to taint a node.
+- Assign taint to node

-  Syntax
   ```
-  $ kubectl taint nodes <node-name> key=value:taint-effect
+  kubectl taint nodes <node-name> key=value:<taint-effect>
   ```

-  Example
+- Remove taint from node
   ```
-  $ kubectl taint nodes node1 app=blue:NoSchedule
+  kubectl taint nodes <node-name> key=value:<taint-effect>-
   ```

 - The taint effect defines what would happen to the pods if they do not tolerate the taint.
-- There are 3 taint effects
+There are 3 taint effects
-  - **`NoSchedule`**
-  - **`PreferNoSchedule`**
-  - **`NoExecute`**
+  - **`NoSchedule`** - No new Pods will be scheduled on the tainted node unless they have a matching toleration.
+Pods currently running on the node are not evicted.
+  - **`PreferNoSchedule`** - PreferNoSchedule is a "preference" or "soft" version of NoSchedule.
+The control plane will try to avoid placing a Pod that does not tolerate the taint on the node, but it is not guaranteed.
+  - **`NoExecute`** - This affects pods that are already running on the node as follows:
+       - Pods that do not tolerate the taint are evicted immediately
+       - Pods that tolerate the taint without specifying tolerationSeconds in their toleration specification remain bound forever
+       - Pods that tolerate the taint with a specified tolerationSeconds remain bound for the specified amount of time.
+After that time elapses, the node lifecycle controller evicts the Pods from the node.

 ## Tolerations